shalawfatah/portfolio-with-astro/src/pages/blogs/progressive-web-app-is-the-future.md

 I'll list why I see this tech as the future of only web, but smartphone, TV, and all other devices. </p>

 ## PWA is full-featured
 Almost anything you can do with your native smartphone app, you can do with your PWA.
 There are still a couple of features that are not supported on iOS, but they have already been listed to be supported in the future.
 All features that you see native to smartphone apps, will soon be supported for PWA, even for other devices.
+In terms of performance, sooner or later, web apps will be as fast if not faster as native mobile apps.

 ## PWA makes developers powerful
 Up to this moment, it's difficult for developers to build anything other than their specialty.
 If you are a web developer, you can really only be a good web developer, same is true for app developers.
 This extends to android, ios, and other fields.
 Basically, there are thousands of fields and you have to pick one.